WAOC: 1954

 WAOC begins broadcasting as WSTN on January 3.
 It is initially a 1 kW daytimer.

 1970s

 WAOC was operating in the early 1970s as WAOC (Americas Oldest City) and broadcasting from a single-wide mobile home situated at the transmitter site out in the woods off SR 207.
+Later in the mid-1970s, the studio moved to the second-highest floor in the National Bank building on Cathedral Place in downtown St. Augustine.
+The station aired a country/western format with local and national news on the half-hour, provided by A.P. teletype wire tickers.

 1990s

-WAOC airs a news/talk format in competition with WFOY.
-Later in the mid-1990s, the studio moved to the second-highest floor in the National Bank building on Cathedral Place in downtown St. Augustine.
-The station was a Country/Western format with local and national news on the half-hour, provided by A.P. teletype wire tickers.